MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 The ability to dynamically interact with Dataverse information is one of the key features of Power Pages.
 Users visiting a site can perform actions such as view a list of programs, register their children, schedule a meeting or apply for a building permit.
 The information tracked in Dataverse can be accessed by other Power Platform services such as Power Apps, Power Automate, or Power BI.

-In this tutorial, you'll build a web application in Power Pages that will allow authenticated users the ability to create, read, update and delete records in Dataverse.
+In this tutorial, you'll build a web application in Power Pages that will allow users the ability to create, read, and update in Dataverse.
 You can use the site as a foundation to build your own Dataverse powered websites.

 In this tutorial, you learn how to: